 Picking the type of fence for your yard is a big decision that results in a long term investment.
-This page of Costimates will help you evaluate your needs and budget, then choose the right type of fence to fit those needs.
+This page of Costimates will help you evaluate your yard fencing needs and budget, then choose the right types of fence to fit those needs.

 A fence is an incredibly vital part of your home.
 It not only provides functionality and privacy, but elevates the look of your home as well.
-While the job of installing a fence may seem like a rather straightforward process if you’re a handy homeowner, the task of choosing a fence might be a little harder than you expect.
+While the job of installing a fence may seem like a rather straightforward process if you’re a handy homeowner, the task of choosing a fence might be a little harder than you expect with so many yard fencing options available.
 There are more types of fences to choose from than there have ever been, which is why you need to consider a few factors before you head out to the store and pick up supplies, or call out a contractor to give you a price.

 To make the process easier and help you attain results you’ll be happy with for the next 10-15 years, we’ve listed several questions that you need to ask yourself before you install your fence.